 Expeditionary Marines to train on Guam

-The purpose of RUTEX is to train the 31st MEU’s Marines to coordinate with local law enforcement agencies and civic leaders to operate in an urban environment and hone their proficiency to respond to threats to a community or its infrastructure.
+The purpose of RUTEX is to train the 31st MEU's Marines to coordinate with local law enforcement agencies and civic leaders to operate in an urban environment and hone their proficiency to respond to threats to the community or its infrastructure.